-Solution: Stop shaving with cheap razors.
+Solution: Change your blade or upgrade your razor game.
 Ideally, you don’t want to ever shave with one of those dollar store disposable razors.
 But if you have to, then never use it more than once.

 You should also pay attention to how effective your razor is working while you shave.
 If you find yourself going over the same area in hopes of getting those stubborn hairs, your razor is probably past its expiration date.

-Regardless of where you’re shaving on your body, hygiene should be your topmost priority.
-And shaving with a dirty razor is about unhygienic as you can get when it comes to grooming.
-Every time you drag that razor blade across your face, you’re transmitting bacteria from the blade onto your skin.
+Regardless of which part of your body you’re shaving, hygiene should be your topmost priority.
+And shaving with a dirty razor is about unhygienic as you can get.
+Every time you drag that razor blade across your face, you’re transmitting bacteria from the blade to your skin.
 If you happen to nick yourself, those bacteria can get into the cut and cause further irritation or infections.

 Solution: Wash your face before you shave and never try to shave on dry skin.

 There are a number of different products on the market that are designed to prevent this from happening.
-Simply apply a hot washcloth to your face for a few minutes, use the pre-shave solution, and then shave normally.
+A pre-shaving solution is a good start.
+Apply a hot washcloth to your face for a few minutes, use a pre-shave solution and then shave normally.
 Don’t forget to use shaving cream after you use the solution.
-But if that doesn’t work, you might want to consider switching to an electric razor.
+If that doesn’t work, you may want to consider switching to an electric razor.